Skip to main content

 Description: The New York attorney general is using her power to censor pro-life pregnancy centers because they tell women about the option of using progesterone for abortion pill reversal.
 She is unlawfully targeting pro-life pregnancy centers, threatening punishment for promoting and offering a service that gives women the option of changing their mind and attempting to save their baby’s life.

-The information the pro-life pregnancy centers wish to provide women is supported by multiple studies.
-Progesterone is a natural hormone needed to sustain pregnancy and has been used for decades to prevent miscarriage and forestall preterm labor safely and effectively.
-Statistics show that abortion pill reversal has likely saved over 5,000 unborn lives and has a 64-68% success rate.
+Multiple studies support the information the centers wish to provide women.
+The body uses progesterone naturally to sustain pregnancy, and medical professionals have used it for decades to prevent miscarriage and forestall preterm labor safely and effectively.
+Statistics show that abortion pill reversal has likely saved over 5,000 unborn lives and has up to a 64-68% success rate.
 Yet the attorney general has targeted centers that tell women about this option because of the centers’ pro-life viewpoints and the content of their speech.
-ADF attorneys explain in the lawsuit that such actions from a government official violate the pregnancy centers’ First Amendment rights to speak freely and practice their religious beliefs.
+ADF attorneys explained in the lawsuit that such actions from a government official violated the centers’ First Amendment right to speak freely and practice their religious beliefs.
+Today, the court agreed.

-ADF attorneys filed the federal lawsuit, National Institute of Family and Life Advocates v.
-James, in the U.S. District Court for the Western District of New York.
-Michael G. McCartin, one of more than 4,500 attorneys in the ADF Attorney Network, is serving as local counsel on behalf of the pregnancy centers.
+Denis Kitchen, one of more than 4,800 attorneys in the ADF Attorney Network, is serving as local counsel on behalf of the pregnancy centers.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.